 Microsoft’s AI at Scale initiative is pioneering a new approach that will result in next-generation AI capabilities that are scaled across the company’s products and AI platforms.
 Building on years of systems work by Microsoft researchers, particularly in the area of parallel computation, AI at Scale makes it possible to quickly train machine learning models at an unprecedented scale.
 This includes developing a new class of large, centralized AI models that can be scaled and specialized across product domains, as well as creating state-of-the-art hardware and infrastructure to power this new class of models.

-These capabilities, together with others like DeepSpeed, have been being integrated into the ONNX (Open Neural Network Exchange) runtime, to add distributed training support to this open-source high-performance runtime for machine learning models that is framework-agnostic and hardware-agnostic.
-This makes it the most efficient way to train and do inference of machine learning models in the framework and hardware of their choice.
+AI at Scale capabilities, including DeepSpeed, have been integrated into the ONNX (Open Neural Network Exchange) runtime to add distributed training support for machine learning models that is framework-agnostic and hardware-agnostic.

 DeepSpeed for large model training

 DeepSpeed is an open-source PyTorch-compatible library that vastly improves large model training by improving scale, speed, cost and usability—unlocking the ability to train models with over 100 billion parameters enabling breakthroughs in areas such as natural language processing (NLP), and multi-modality (combining language with other types of data, such as images, video, and speech).

 Advances in natural language processing